xrpronin17/xrpl-dev-portal/content/concepts/tokens/nftoken-auctions.md

 ![Auction in Brokered Mode with a Reserve](img/nft-auction1.png "Auction in Brokered Mode with a Reserve")

-1. The seller creates the NFT, then sets the auction reserve price using `NFTokenCreateOffer`, specifying the broker account as the destination.
+1. The seller creates the NFT, then sets the auction reserve price using <span class="code-snippet">NFTokenCreateOffer</span>, specifying the broker account as the destination.
-1. The bidders make offers using `NFTokenCreateOffer`, setting the broker account as the destination.
+1. The bidders make offers using <span class="code-snippet">NFTokenCreateOffer</span>, setting the broker account as the destination.
-1. The broker selects the winning bid, completes the sale using `NFTokenAcceptOffer`, collecting the broker fee.
-Then the broker cancels any losing bids using `NFTokenCancelOffer`.
+1. The broker selects the winning bid, completes the sale using <span class="code-snippet">NFTokenAcceptOffer</span>, collecting the broker fee.
+Then the broker cancels any losing bids using <span class="code-snippet">NFTokenCancelOffer</span>.

 **Pros:**